-Sometimes I use Hello Chef’s Wasabi Lime Salmon recipe that combines lime juice, fresh ginger, garlic and a little mayo together, then you drizzle it over the top of cooked salmon.
+Sometimes I use Hello Chef’s Wasabi Lime Salmon recipe that combines lime juice, fresh ginger, garlic, and a little mayo together.
+Then you drizzle it over the top of the cooked salmon.
 I like it but just not as much as my Sriracha Salmon!

 Now, instead of texting my Sweet & Spicy Salmon Sunday Glaze to friends and family, I can just send a link to my blog post instead!
 Salmon Sunday has become a tradition in my house.
 I even have my niece not only eating salmon but cooking it!
 (Actually touching raw fish WITH SKIN!)